 Abortion is one subject that was considered as a taboo a few decades ago.
 There are religions around the world that consider it as a sin against humanity even today.
-However, to give parents the ability to limit their family and also to control booming population that puts pressure on resources, abortion has been legalized in many countries.
-If anyone in country that has legalized abortion goes for it, it is perfectly OK in the eyes of the law and may even be ethical in the eyes of the society, there are people who consider it immoral to kill fetus as they think it is tantamount to killing.
-This is where difference between morals and ethics becomes clear and transparent.
-Ethical is what a society considers to be good and OK whereas moral is a personal belief system that is at a much deeper level.
+However, to give parents the ability to limit their family and also to control the booming population that puts pressure on resources, abortion has been legalized in many countries.
+If anyone in a country that has legalized abortion decides to go for an abortion, it is approved of in the eyes of the law and may even be ethical in the eyes of the society.
+However, in some countries, abortion is considered as a crime, because it engages in the killing of another human being.
+In such countries, abortion is not only unethical but also a criminal offence.
+This highlights the context plays a significant role when speaking of ethics.

-• Moral and ethical sound similar but they are different.
+- Moral and ethical sound similar but they are different.

 - Ethical are those codes of conduct that are dictated by the society.
 However, they may still be immoral for people at a deeper level where his personal belief system resides.